Flooring Contractors: Pour Your Own Self-Levelling

 Securing the floor also involves removing any loose materials that may interfere with SLU application.
 Vacuuming or sweeping the floor entirely can help ensure drywall, dirt or dust are mitigated.

 To help ensure the flooring will stick, a contractor can grind, shot blast or prime the floor with an epoxy sand broadcast.
-For example, priming wood floors before covering them with a self-leveling product prevents the wood from absorbing water.
+For example, priming wood floors before covering them with a self-levelling product prevents the wood from absorbing water.
 Conveniently, primer can be rolled on, brushed or sprayed.

 Flat Flooring vs. Level Flooring